krischer/LASIF/doc/tutorial/12_misfits_and_adjoint_sources.rst

-for all events, iteration 1 and weight set A. This currently only works with mpi so you have to use that for the automatic window selection but modify the number behind the -n to the amount of cores you want to/can use.
+for all events, iteration 1 and weight set A. This currently only works with mpi so you have to use that for the automatic window selection but modify the number behind the -n to the amount of cores you can/want to use.
 If you only want to select windows for a specific event you can specify the event name as a last argument. **Use these tools with caution and check their result!**